Do Rationalists Dream of Electric Art?

 The second surviving comparative axis concerns what the discourse takes to be the thing under evaluation.
 Here the paper can make a substantive directional claim, but not a flat numerical one.
 Alignment-adjacent passages repeatedly compress ambiguous cases toward an artwork / technology boundary.
 Arts-critical passages distribute ambiguity more broadly across artwork, institution, and artist.
 That is enough to say that the two regimes do not simply talk about art at different rates; they also center different objects when value is assigned.

 What the current draft does not do is promote object-of-valuation percentages as stable headline results.
-Repeated low-margin review shows that this axis remains review-sensitive, especially in alignment-adjacent passages where the main ambiguity zone is still `artwork ↔ technology / tool`.
-On the arts-critical side, the recurring ambiguity zones remain `artwork ↔ institution` and `artist ↔ artwork`.
+Repeated low-margin review shows that this axis remains review-sensitive, especially in alignment-adjacent passages where the main ambiguity zone is still artwork ↔ technology / tool.
+On the arts-critical side, the recurring ambiguity zones remain artwork ↔ institution and artist ↔ artwork.
 In the body of the paper, object of valuation therefore supports interpretation rather than precise regime totals.

 Promoted in the body: AI relation as a robust comparative axis, and object of valuation as a directional but review-gated one.
 Held out of the body: evaluative mode, source of authority, and any language implying publication-grade independent annotation reliability.
+Table 4 in the appendix note summarizes the current promotion status of all six axes.

 Paired Readings: What Each Regime Notices